 A complete application includes all of the following materials as described in steps 1-6 below:

 1. Online Kent State University graduate application

 Applications for graduate school at Kent State University must be submitted online using the links provided below.
-The Department of Geology accepts applications at the Masters of Science (M.S.) and Doctoral (Ph.D.) levels.
+The Department of Geology accepts applications for the Masters of Science (M.S.) in Geology and Doctorate (Ph.D.) in Applied Geology.
 The department requires all applicants for the Ph.D. to hold a US M.S. degree or its equivalent as determined by the Office of Global Education at Kent State University.
 US Citizens and Permanent Residents of the US should use the "Domestic Applicants" link below.
 All other applicants should use the "International Applicants" link below.
-If you have a question regarding which link or program is appropriate for you, please contact the Geology Graduate Coordinator, Dr. Joseph D. Ortiz.
+If you have a question regarding which link or program is appropriate for you, please contact the Geology Graduate Coordinator, Dr. Anne Jefferson.

-Applicants can use the links provided in the online application or the link to the secure form below to submit a vitae or resume, a goal statement, essays, or other required application materials.
+Applicants can use the links provided in the online application or this secure form to submit a statement of career goals, letters of recommendation, resume or curriculum vitae or other supporting documents.
 Letters of recommendation can also be submitted by the recommender using this upload utility.
-Applicants should provide their recommenders with the applicant's application I.D. to prevent delays when processing letters of recommendation.
+Applicants should provide their recommenders with the their application I.D. to prevent delays when processing letters of recommendation.
 If you submit documents using this utility, please do not mail them as well.
 You will receive an email notification when your document(s) have been processed.

 Please do not submit official transcripts using this form.
 All official transcripts must come directly from a previous institution.

 5. Official academic transcripts

 Kent State University requires official transcripts for any academic programs in which you are enrolled and for all academic degrees that you have completed.
 All official transcripts should be sent to the Office of Graduate Program Services or the Office of Global Education as appropriate using one of the addresses listed below: